zommiommy/mem_dbg-rs/README.md

 ## Features

 - `offset_of_enum`: support for padding and for the `DbgFlags::RUST_LAYOUT` flag for enums.
-Requires the nightly compiling as it enables the unstable features `offset_of_enum` and `offset_of_nested`.
+Requires the nightly compiler as it enables the unstable features `offset_of_enum` and `offset_of_nested`.
 Calling `mem_dbg` with the flag `DbgFlags::RUST_LAYOUT` without this feature enabled will result in a panic.
 - `half`: support for the [`half`] crate.